loader-logo

 Explanation: A gene is a segment of DNA that codes for a specific protein.
 This code is a sequence of DNA bases.
 If a mutation changes this sequence, the mRNA produced during transcription will have a different sequence of bases.
 During translation, this can lead to a different sequence of amino acids being assembled to make the protein.
 The sequence of amino acids determines the protein’s shape and function, so a change in this sequence can alter how the protein works.

-Common Mistake: Students often fail to mention the stages of transcription and translation or don’t fully understand the impact of an altered amino acid sequence on the protein’s function.
+Common Mistake: For example, students often fail to mention the stages of transcription and translation, and furthermore, they don’t fully understand the impact of an altered amino acid sequence on the protein’s function.

 3. Question: Why do animals need to maintain a stable internal environment?